This comes in response to a question to me on Twitter. Where should you start with Henri Lefebvre?

 The works listed above are those in English translation.
 Much of Lefebvre remains untranslated.
 Some of his rural writings are beginning to be translated, but more remains to be done.

 Of untranslated works, Hegel, Marx, Nietzsche is indispensable to understanding his work; La fin de l’histoire rebalances his temporal concerns with his better-known understanding of space; and La somme et le reste gives a sense of the trajectory of the first half of his career and life.
+I hope at least one of these will appear in English soon.
 There are plenty more, though there is quite a bit of repetition, and some works that are very much of their own moment.
 Several French books are out of print, and many of these extremely difficult to find, but there were a series of new editions in the 2000s, until rights issues put an end to that valuable work.

 In terms of the secondary literature, there is much more to chose from now than there was in the past.
 Andy Merrifield’s Henri Lefebvre: A Critical Introduction gives a good sense of the relation between the man and his work, while Rob Shields’s Lefebvre, Love and Struggle and my Understanding Henri Lefebvre are more directed towards the work in itself.
 I think it’s fair to say mine is the most comprehensive study, though it still leaves lots under-examined, and its philosophical approach isn’t to everyone’s taste.